My Approach to Helping

 Taking appropriate COVID-19 precautions, I'm offering video or teletherapy sessions.
 I look forward to meeting you and staying safe together.

 There are moments when we feel misunderstood, unheard or alone.
 Sometimes, we just feel “stuck.”
-We may be grieving death or heartbreak, reliving trauma, facing self-doubt, or questioning our identity or purpose.
-Some of us are struggling with addiction, life changes, negative patterns of behavior, intense anxiety or deep sadness that may be increasingly overwhelming or painfully numbing.
-Others are feeling like they’re losing a sense of self through excessive social media or technology use.
-Experiences like these may have come on for you recently, or they are constant reminders of what life has always been.
+We may be grieving death, reliving trauma, questioning our identity or purpose.
+Some of us are struggling in a relationship, grappling with addiction, or facing major life changes.
+Intense anxiety or deep depression may be increasingly overwhelming or painfully numbing.
+Others of us are facing fears of uncertainty during this era of COVID-19.
+Experiences like these may have come on for you recently, or they are reminders of what life's always been.

 A Midwesterner living in L.A., I hope to guide you on a personal therapeutic journey, on which we can begin improving your quality of life by thoughtfully exploring your intricate inner world and unique history.
 We will do so together in a non-judgmental space fostered by unconditional positive regard, acceptance and deep empathy.
 I primarily use a person-centered approach to therapy to assist clients in seeking a life they desire.